-In the Advanced Certificate course you will increase your clinical knowledge and competence in aesthetic principles and the safe practice of the latest evidence-based aesthetic medicine procedures.
+In the Advanced Certificate course you will increase your clinical knowledge in aesthetic principles and the safe practice of the latest evidence-based aesthetic medicine procedures.

-In the Professional Diploma course you will develop the most advanced clinical knowledge, specialist practical skills and critical awareness of aesthetic medicine principles and treatment options.
+In the Professional Diploma course you will develop the most advanced clinical knowledge and critical awareness of aesthetic medicine principles and treatment options.

 This course is for general practitioners only.